 Intellectual property is one of the most important assets to any business, and it is important to be aware of potential infringements.
 Trademark infringement is a major concern for companies who own registered trademarks.
 It is important to understand the signs of potential trademark infringement in order to protect your valuable intellectual property rights.
+As a Trademark Attorney in Columbus OH, I can help you navigate the complexities of trademark law and identify potential infringements.
 In this article, we will discuss the various signs of potential trademark infringement and what you can do to protect your trademark rights.
 We will discuss the types of activities that could constitute trademark infringement, such as use of a confusingly similar mark, selling counterfeit goods, and dilution of a famous mark.

 We will also examine the various remedies available to protect your trademark rights and prevent others from infringing on them.
 The first step in understanding potential trademark infringement is to understand the different types of trademarks.
 Trademarks are divided into two categories: common law trademarks and registered trademarks.
 Common law trademarks are those that have been established through use, while registered trademarks are those that are registered with the U.S. Patent and Trademark Office (USPTO).